What to Expect at the Falcone Festival

 After the photo session is the luncheon.
 All competitors are expected to join judges and support staff; friends and family are welcome, although reservations are required for non-competitors.
 Competitors eat free and there is a nominal charge for friends and family, which will be announced at the orientation meeting.
 During the luncheon, the finalists in each of the four divisions (Euphonium Artist, Tuba Artist, Euphonium Student, and Tuba Student) will be announced.

-Waiting for Photo Shoot Sunday Luncheon
+Waiting for Photo Shoot Marek South Luncheon.300x200

 While the competition continues for those twelve people (three in each of the four divisions) it becomes a true Festival for everyone else.
 Involvement with the judges is not only allowed, but encouraged!
 Judges for each division are available to share their comments regarding each participant's performance in the semi-final rounds.